 What the Bible says about sin

 The thoughts presented here are unique in that not many of the religious groups in our community offer the perspective that mankind should stop sinning and in fact, live without sin.
 Although we have nothing new to share, because these are age-old bible truths, this message is not heard often.
-The essence of this article is to explain that believing in God and/or holding a membership in a Christianity-based organization, does not by definition make someone a true “Christian.”
+In the article below you will find that believing in God and/or holding a membership in a Christianity-based organization, does not by definition make someone a true “Christian.”
 You must both have faith and live life sin-free.
 The happiness this salvation brings and the change in one's life is incontrovertible.

 The Concept of Living Sin Free